Mysterious-Still-787/-GTACTW-Port-RG40XX-MuOS/README.md

 You must provide your own legally obtained copy of:

-gtactw.apk
-main.4.com.rockstargames.gtactw.obb
+- gtactw.apk;
+- main.4.com.rockstargames.gtactw.obb;

 Installation

+- Put GTA Chinatown Wars.sh and the gtactw folder in \roms\Ports (I know in MuOS the folders are in the "Ports" directory, but for this one to work the folder must be on the same place as the .sh file)
-Open the gtactw folder.
+- Open the gtactw folder.
-Copy the following files into the folder: gtactw.apk main.4.com.rockstargames.gtactw.obb
+- Copy the following files into the folder:
+- gtactw.apk
+- main.4.com.rockstargames.gtactw.obb
-Launch the port.
+- Launch the port.

+If you want to hide the folder, edit "skip.ini" in RG40XX-H\SD1\MUOS\info and add "gtactw" to the list.

 During the first launch, the installer will automatically: